mcsee/Software-Design-Articles/Articles/Opinion/50 Fundamental Advices for Junior Developers/readme.md

 * * *

-Just because you are not getting a concept right away, doesn't mean you are not "good enough".
+Just because you aren't getting a concept right away, doesn't mean you aren't "good enough".

 Certain concepts in #SoftwareDevelopment are tricky and it simply takes time to wrap your mind around them.